RoActemra 162 mg solution for injection in pre-filled pen (ACTPen®)

 - stomach ache.

 These may affect up to 1 in every 1000 users

 - abdominal pain,

-- jaundice (yellow discolouration of skin or eyes)
+- jaundice (yellow discoloration of skin or eyes).

 If you notice any of these, tell your doctor as soon as possible.

 These may affect 1 in 10 patients or more

 - upper respiratory tract infections with typical symptoms such as cough, blocked nose, runny nose, sore throat and headache

 Common side effects:

 These may affect up to 1 in 10 patients